mailtodanish/TODO/README.md

 Based on Django , **secure** and **shareable**.
 Create daily activities , schedule activities and add notes to do revision in future.

+**I have created this project long before for my personal use and I am using it till now.**

 1. Add your notes to keep them for future use and you can revise them.

 2. Add activities , Schedule activities